pedrotambo/connect-four/README.md

 ## Design

 #### Game Logic
-Was built based on the principle of maintaining a state and having a single point of mutability:
+Because of the characteristic of this game, it was built based on the principle of maintaining a state and having a single point of mutability to minimize the chances of introcuding bugs:

 ```GameState + Input -> GameState'```
 As a side note, the development was made using TDD.

 #### Persistence